Jakethebest1238/Music-Bot/README.md

     - `dpkg-reconfigure locales` --> To change the server language to XXXX (on debian)

-- `npm install` to Install the depedences
+- `npm install and/or npm i discord.js` to Install the depedences

 - `node .` to start the Bot